enisdenjo/graphql-ws/docs/interfaces/_server_.serveroptions.md

 alongside the schema.
 Learn more about them
 here: https://graphql.org/learn/execution/#root-fields-resolvers.

-If you return from the `onSubscribe` callback, the root field value will NOT be injected.
-You should add it in the returned `ExecutionArgs` from the callback.
+If you return from `onSubscribe`, and the returned value is missing the `rootValue` field, the relevant operation root will be used instead.

 ___